 Related: How to add Chrome DevTools MCP server to Codex

-Steps to add Playwright MCP server to Codex:
+Steps to add the Playwright MCP server to Codex:

-- Add the standard Playwright MCP launcher to Codex.
+- Add the published Playwright MCP launcher to Codex.

 $ codex mcp add playwright -- npx @playwright/mcp@latest Added global MCP server 'playwright'.